OrganisedMinds/titanium-oauth2-client/README.md

 ## Contributing to titanium-oauth2-client

 * Be sure you have Doorkeeper running and you registered your app
-* Check out the latest master to make sure the feature hasn’t been implemented or the bug hasn’t been fixed yet.
+* Check out the latest develop to make sure the feature hasn’t been implemented or the bug hasn’t been fixed yet.
 * Check out the issue tracker to make sure someone already hasn’t requested it and/or contributed it.
 * Fork the project
 * Start feature/bugfix branch